Stop False Advertising: Change the Name of the “Dietary Guidelines for Americans”

 Bringing with it the menace of diabetes, heart disease, disability, and premature death, obesity is a public health crisis of the first magnitude.
 With your support, Turn the Tide can help to:

-- Make our programs available free of charge to improve your health and the health of your family and your community.
+- Improve your health and the health of your family through honest and accurate information

 OR Mail a check to: